 - Pimientos: For a slightly sweeter remoulade sauce, add in a tablespoon of succulent, sweet pimento peppers!
 (Finely chop and drain the jarred pimento peppers before adding them to your sauce!)

 - Classic Remoulade Sauce: To make classic French remoulade sauce, swap the Creole mustard for Dijon mustard and swap the parsley for tarragon.
 Also, you will need to add a tablespoon of minced cornichons; and omit the following – Worcestershire, hot sauce, Cajun seasoning and paprika.

 - Dairy-Free: If you are looking for a dairy-free remoulade, simply use your favorite brand of vegan mayonnaise!

 This red remoulade sauce recipe is so quick and easy to prepare!
 You only need a few basic ingredients and 5 minutes (or less!)!

-Tips for making the best remoulade sauce
+Tips for making the best remoulade sauce for shrimp

 - Adjust to taste: When it comes to flavoring ingredients (such as Hot sauce) and seasonings (like Cajun spice), start small and then adjust to taste!
 You can always add more of an ingredient, but you can never remove it once you add it!